espressomd/espresso/doc/sphinx/installation.rst

 -  ``BMHTF_NACL`` Enable the Born-Meyer-Huggins-Tosi-Fumi potential, which can be used to model salt melts.

-Some of the short range interactions have additional features:

--  ``LJ_WARN_WHEN_CLOSE`` This adds an additional check to the Lennard-Jones potentials that prints a warning if particles come too close so that the simulation becomes unphysical.

-If you want to use bond-angle potentials (see section :ref:`Bond-angle interactions`), you need the following features.

--  ``BOND_ANGLE``

--  ``LJGEN_SOFTCORE``

 -  ``GAUSSIAN``

 -  ``HAT``

 -  ``UMBRELLA`` (experimental)

+Some of the short-range interactions have additional features:

+-  ``LJ_WARN_WHEN_CLOSE`` This adds an additional check to the Lennard-Jones potentials that prints a warning if particles come so close to each other that the simulation becomes unphysical.

+-  ``LJGEN_SOFTCORE`` This modifies the generic Lennard-Jones potential (``LENNARD_JONES_GENERIC``) with tunable parameters.

 .. _Debug messages: